Threat-Informed Defense for the Financial Sector

 Secure organizations against the unique, emergent, attack surfaces that arise in complex AI- enabled systems.

-The cyber challenges we face are bigger than any single organization, sector, or country.
+Creatoing a safe and secure environment for AI-enabled systems is a challenge that larger than any single organization, sector, or country.
 Uniting sophisticated and innovative security teams from around the world creates innovative solutions at a global scale.
 Together we can change the game on cyber adversaries.

 MITRE’s Center for Threat-Informed Defense is a non-profit, privately funded R&D organization focused on advancing the state of the art and the state of the practice in threat-informed defense.
 Together with the global private sector, the Center conducts applied research and advanced development to improve cyber defense at scale.
 And, since the Center operates for the public good, we freely share our research for the benefit of all.

-© 2025 MITRE.
+Get Involved© 2025 The MITRE Corporation.
 Approved for Public Release.
+ALL RIGHTS RESERVED.
 Document number 25-0984.

 An ambiguous technique is a MITRE ATT&CK® technique whose observable characteristics are insufficient to determine intent.
 This means that …